digshake/CSJavaWUSTL/_sources/Module8-Inheritance/studio.rst

   * Display the points earned for each question

-* Once all questions have been answered, it should display the points earned as well as the total number of points available (from ``getTotalPoints()``)
+* Once all questions have been answered, it should display the points earned as well as the total number of points available (from ``getTotalPoints()``) in the format: You have earned ___ points.

-A main method has been provided to you that shows each question type working with the quiz.
-Create and expand the quiz with questions of your own!
+Run the test suites to check your work and create a Quiz of your own in the main method!

 Submitting
 ==========